 The pressure loss switch at the adsorption clarifier and the filter outlet automatically initiates the flush operation at the clarifier and the backwash operation of the filters after a preset loss of head is registered for several minutes.
 Once the flush cycle is started, a programmed timer controls all functions in the following sequence: 1) raw water and clarifier flow is maintained, 2) air scour valves open slowly and the compressor starts 3) the waste valve is opened 4) after a preset time (4-6 minutes) the air scour system is shut down, the valves are closed, and the clarifier is returned to normal service.
-Once the backwash cycle is started, a programmed timer controls all functions in the following sequence: 1) raw water pump is shutdown, 2) backwash valve opens slowly and the backwash start, 3) after a preset time (4-6 minutes) the backwash valves and pumps are closed and shutdown and the filter is returned to normal service.
+Once the backwash cycle is started, a programmed timer controls all functions in the following sequence: 1) raw water pump is shutdown, 2) backwash valve opens slowly and the backwash start, 3) after a preset time (4-6 minutes) the backwash cycle.
 During the air sour/backwash process, water is removed from the top of the filters and discharged to the backwash pond.
 Backwash water is directed to the pond adjacent to the WTP.
 This pond is operated with the overflow discharging to Cooper Creek.
 City staff periodically pumps sludge out of these ponds for removal of accumulated solids.